Estuary & Ocean Science Center

 The EOS Center is located on the Romberg Tiburon Campus (RTC), 53-acres on the shore of the San Francisco Bay.
-RTC is just 11 miles north of the SF State campus in Tiburon, CA and serves as a gateway to deeper understanding of the rich cultural and environmental history of San Francisco Bay.
+RTC is just 11 miles north of the San Francisco State University campus in Tiburon, CA and serves as a gateway to a deeper understanding of the rich cultural and environmental history of San Francisco Bay.
 San Francisco Bay is part of the largest estuary and watershed on the west coast of the United States.
-The region is internationally recognized as a biodiversity hotspot, hosts a diverse array of marine protected areas, and an economically important coastal and marine economy including productive fisheries, a diverse recreational and tourism sector and a hub of technological innovation.
+The region is internationally recognized as a biodiversity hotspot, hosts a diverse array of marine protected areas, and an economically important coastal and marine economy, including productive fisheries, a diverse recreation, and tourism sector, and a hub of technological innovation.

-The EOS Center has specialized facilities for marine and estuarine research including: flow-through bay water tanks and tables; a research pier and nearby moorings equipped with a variety of environmental sensors for tracking water quality, weather conditions and underwater sounds; laboratories for elemental analysis, analysis of water samples for nutrients and carbonate chemistry; specialized microscopes for quantifying, identifying and visualizing plankton; a molecular genetics laboratory; a greenhouse for raising wetland plants; a well-equipped, 38-foot research vessel (R/V Questuary) and a small boat fleet to support aquatic field research.
+The EOS Center has specialized facilities for marine and estuarine research including flow-through bay water tanks and tables; a research pier and nearby moorings equipped with a variety of environmental sensors for tracking water quality, weather conditions, and underwater sounds; laboratories for elemental analysis, analysis of water samples for nutrients, and carbonate chemistry; specialized microscopes for quantifying, identifying, and visualizing plankton; a molecular genetics laboratory; a greenhouse for raising wetland plants; and a well-equipped, 38-foot research vessel (R/V Questuary) and a small boat fleet to support aquatic field research.
 The center also offers a motorboat operators training course and supports an active scientific diving program.

-The EOS Center hosts and administers an innovative masters program in Interdisciplinary Marine and Estuarine Sciences for the College of Science and Engineering, with support from the National Science Foundation.
-Fifteen faculty from Biology, Earth and Climate Science, Geography and the Environment, and Chemistry and Biochemistry are based at Center along with additional affiliated scientists.
+The EOS Center hosts an innovative master's program in Interdisciplinary Marine and Estuarine Sciences for the College of Science & Engineering, originally developed with support from the National Science Foundation.
+Faculty from Biology, Earth and Climate Science, Geography and Environment, and Chemistry and Biochemistry are based at the Center along with additional affiliated scientists.
 A variety of undergraduate and graduate classes in marine and estuarine sciences is offered every semester.
 In addition, the EOS Center hosts visiting and resident university students for summer research experiences through several externally supported programs.

 The Barbara and Richard Rosenberg Institute for Marine Biology and Environmental Science, based at the EOS Center, supports a popular and informative evening Public Forum series and a weekly scientific seminar series that bring leading scientists to speak at the Bay Conference Center.
 It also supports our annual Discovery Day open house event.
 All Rosenberg Institute events are free and open to the public.

-The EOS Center in collaboration with the SF Bay NERR offers a variety of specialized trainings through our Wetland Science and Coastal Training Program for professionals and students.
-We also offer very popular Bay Shore Studies program on the beach at nearby Richardson Bay Audubon Center and Sanctuary, a science field trip program for 3-5th-grade school groups led by community volunteers.
-The Bay Shore Studies curriculum is aligned with current (next generation) science standards and volunteers are prepared through an in-depth training program.
+The EOS Center, in collaboration with the SF Bay NERR, offers a variety of specialized trainings through our Wetland Science and Coastal Training Program for professionals and students.
+We also offer a popular Bay Shore Studies program on the beach at nearby Richardson Bay Audubon Center and Sanctuary, a science field trip program for 3-5th-grade school groups led by community volunteers.
+The Bay Shore Studies curriculum is aligned with current science standards, and volunteers are prepared through an in-depth training program.

 The Smithsonian Environmental Research Center (SERC) is a formally affiliated research partner of the EOS Center.
 SERC has extensive research and education programs in environmental sciences, focused on land-sea interactions in coastal bays.
-SERC actively promotes opportunities for student training and collaborative research in both San Francisco Bay and Chesapeake Bay, the nation’s two iconic estuaries.
-SERC researchers have maintained a laboratory on San Francisco Bay at SF State’s Romberg Tiburon Campus, since 2000.
+SERC actively promotes opportunities for student training and collaborative research in both the San Francisco Bay and Chesapeake Bay, the nation’s two iconic estuaries.
+Since 2000, SERC researchers have maintained a laboratory on San Francisco Bay at SF State’s Romberg Tiburon Campus.

-The Bay Conference Center (BCC) with sweeping views of the San Francisco Bay and the surrounding hills is operated by the EOS Center.
+The Bay Conference Center (BCC), with sweeping views of the San Francisco Bay and its surrounding hills, is operated by the EOS Center.
 The BCC has three meeting rooms with seating capacity for 140 people in the largest room.
-It is available for use by university groups, government agencies, non-profit organizations, and private industry for meetings, educational programs, and conferences.
+It is available for use by University groups, government agencies, non-profit organizations, and private industry for meetings, educational programs, and conferences.
 The Rosenberg Institute Public Forum and weekly seminar series and Wetland Science and Coastal Training Programs are also presented at the BCC.